 How old were you when you first realised what was expected of you, because of your gender?
 Do you remember?
-Maybe you’re so used to it now, that you can’t pinpoint the first time you experienced it.
+Maybe you’re so used to it now, you can’t even pinpoint the first experience.
 I can’t.
 I can tell you specific instances, but not the first.
 Two personal instances immediately come to mind when I think of gender imbalance.
 Both from my dad.

-When I was a teenager, he told my brother and I that he should be dating multiple girls and I should only have one boyfriend.
-The second, he told my brother on the phone that while he had to work hard to provide for a wife and family one day, he wasn’t worried about me.
+When I was a teenager, I was there to hear him tell my brother he should be dating multiple girls and I should only have one boyfriend.
+The second instance, he told my brother on the phone that while he had to work hard to provide for a wife and family one day, he wasn’t worried about me.
 He said I’d be fine because I’m a woman, so they’ll always be a man to look after me… I don’t remember the first time I encountered gender stereotypes, but I do remember instances when I felt the impact most.
 You always do.
 In a way, it’s a good thing.
 It can be the push you need to challenge what has become the problematic norm.
 It can make you strive for a gender balanced world.

 Gender Stereotypes Affect Everyone

 For so long, gender has been defined by certain parameters.
 Women are emotional.
 Men are physically stronger.
 Women should be pretty.
 Men shouldn’t wear dresses.
 Gender stereotypes are as harmful to men as they are to women.
 You might have seen a clip of Barack Obama talking about toxic masculinity floating around online (if not, where have you been?!
-Go check it out, he dismantles the image that rap culture has been perpetuating since forever in a few short lines!
+Go check it out.
+He dismantles the image that rap culture has been perpetuating since forever in a few short lines.
 My man!)
-It’s great that the gender stereotypes that men face have been getting more and more attention and public discussion.
+It’s great that the gender stereotypes that men face have been getting increasing attention and public discussion.
 There’s room for dialogues about problems pertaining to men AND women.
 However, not always the case that people make online…

 For every response to ‘women’s’ issues being addressed, there’s a man saying “but what about us?!”
 When do we hear this the most?
-I would bet my fairly unhealthy bank account (don’t judge ok?!
+I would bet my fairly unhealthy bank account (don’t judge ok?
 My friends and I are on a mission of a delicious nature… aka. eating all the food ever…) that it’s probably around International Women’s Day, aka.
 8thMarch.
 Tomorrow.
 Spoiler alert: International Men’s Day is on the 19thNovember.
-An easily and quickly googled fact.
+An easy, quickly Googled fact.
 Just saying!
-Anyway, it’s International Women Day tomorrow, so I thought I’d take the time to celebrate my sisters by focusing on the IWD campaign this year. #BalanceforBetter.
+Anyway, as it’s International Women Day tomorrow, I thought I’d take the time to celebrate my sisters by focusing on the IWD campaign this year. #BalanceforBetter.
 With that in mind, here is how supporting female narratives is leading to a gender balanced world…

 PSA: It’s important to note here that a more balanced world is an issue everyone should be focusing on.
-Whether an issue is based on race, gender, sexual orientation or religion, its solutions require the involvement of people it affects AND those it doesn’t.
+Whether an issue is based on race, gender, sexual orientation or religion, its solutions require the involvement of people it affects as well as those it doesn’t.
 They’re all human rights.

 Owning Our Narrative

 If you’re anything like me, you probably follow a lot of pop culture/current events.
 The German I learnt for five years in school may be long forgotten, but I can tell you who Kate Beckinsale is dating or when Captain Marvel is coming out in the UK.
-(On International Women’s Day btw, they don’t play around at Marvel’s marketing headquarters!)
+(On International Women’s Day by the way.
+They don’t play around at Marvel marketing headquarters.)
 However, say what you will about my almost photographic knowledge of celebrity, pop culture is a great arena to see the progression of humanity and our thinking.
 It’s been key in seeing more and more women own their narrative.

 One of the most powerful ways that women have been striving for a more gender balanced world has got to be taking back ownership of their narrative.
-Whether this has been on a global scale, like the women’s march and the #metoo movement, or opening up on social media.
-From sex opinions, to addressing how men write about female characters to how we use the note app on our phones (a story for another time).
+Whether this has been on a global scale, like the Women’s March and the #metoo movement, or opening up on social media.
+From sex opinions, to addressing how men write about female characters, or how we use the note app on our phones (a story for another time).
 Social media has allowed many, especially women, to connect with each other on a wider spectrum.
-It’s allowed women who would have otherwise been silenced, to speak out.
+Its allowed women who would have otherwise been silenced, to speak out.

 How Lives Have Been Changed and Saved

 Truthfully, Rahaf is not the first to use social media in this way and she likely won’t be the last.
-More and more people (not just women) have being using social media to speak out.
+More and more people have being using social media to speak out.
 When other avenues haven’t worked, going public has been a lot of people’s next step.
 This was also the case with the #metoo movement.
-Women (and men) not being able to come forward due to a combination of fear, seeing how others who have come forward had been treated/ignored or because they’d been threatened.
+Women (and men) who weren’t able to come forward due to a combination of fear, saw how others who have come forward had been treated, ignored or threatened.
 In those situations, the narrative was taken back primarily through social media and that’s part of what lead to further investigations.

 Voices Uniting and Supporting

-Social media has become the number one way to own narratives, however, it can be seen in all sectors.
-From politics to entertainment.
+Social media has become the number one way to own narratives.
+However, it can be seen in all sectors, from politics to entertainment.
 It’s been used as a way to tackle gender imbalance and show how women are often portrayed.
 We have been seeing more nuanced characters in TV and film.
-That’s all down to the roles being there for actresses, more female writers and directors like Ava DuVernay and Patty Jenkins.
-Jenkin’s work is part of the extension of female narrative extending to the superhero universe with Wonder Woman and Captain Marvel getting their own feature films, along with Harley Quinn’s soon.
+That’s all down to the roles being there for actresses, with more female writers and directors like Ava DuVernay and Patty Jenkins.
+Jenkin’s work is part of the extension of female narratives in the superhero universe, with Wonder Woman and Captain Marvel getting their own feature films, along with Harley Quinn’s soon.
 Personally, I’m waiting on a full-length film about Okoye #wakandaforever!
-However, for every step forward, there seems to be thousands back.
+However, for every step forward, there seems to be thousands back…

 The Abridged Saga of Khloe Kardashian, Tristan Thompson and Jordyn Woods